mishagray/yacpa/README.md

 The only 3rd party Open Source libraries I am using are Quick/Nimble for UnitTests.

 You may seen AlamoFire as an installed Switft Package Dependency.
 While XCode 11 seems to let you add Swift Packages it is still a mystery how to remove them.
+None of the source should be using Alamofire.

 ## Notes ##